Makedonsko Devojče 2: Live performances in Macedonia

 During the summer of 2015, Gočeva embarked on a small tour in which she promoted the two albums from the project Makedonsko Devojče.
 The concerts took place in Bitola at Heraclea Lyncestis on 23 July, in Ohrid at the Ancient Theatre of Ohrid on 24 July and in Dojran at a city park on 2 August.
 The singer also performed in Prilep at the Pivo Fest festival on 15 July 2016, where she sang numerous songs from the album.
 In 2015, Gočeva explained in an interview that performing at the concerts where she sang songs from Makedonsko Devojče 2 was a challenge for her due to the great vocal effort she had to put and the lack of background vocals during the live performances.
 She also revealed that a band of ten musicians was specifically assembled to perform the music from the album live; it consisted of several Macedonian music academics who accompanied her on-stage.

+Songs from the album continued to be a part of the set list of the singer's concerts held later in the 2010s and in the 2020s.
+Just as an example, on 24 March 2024, Gočeva held her first concert in the town of Kriva Palanka where she predominantly performed songs from Makedonsko Devojče 2 and Izvor in addition to her older hits; these included "Sakam da ne te sakam" and "Ako zgresham neka izgoram".